nyukat/GMIC/README.md

 ## Data

-`sample_data/cropped_images` contains 4 exams each of which includes 4 mammography images (L-CC, L-MLO, R-CC, R-MLO).
+`sample_data/images` contains 4 exams each of which includes 4 the original mammography images (L-CC, L-MLO, R-CC, R-MLO).
 All mammography images are saved in png format.
 The original 12-bit mammograms are saved as rescaled 16-bit images to preserve the granularity of the pixel intensities, while still being correctly displayed in image viewers.

 `sample_data/segmentation` contains the binary pixel-level segmentation labels for some exams.
 All segmentations are saved as png images.